PDAL/PDAL/doc/tutorial/docker.rst

 ................................................................................

 The PDAL image provides a recent ``master`` branch build of PDAL.
 It is pushed to `Docker Hub`_ periodically by the PDAL developers.
-We need to fetch it locally so we can use it to run PDAL commands
+We need to pull it locally so we can use it to run PDAL commands.
+Once it is pulled, we don't have to pull it again unless we want to refresh it for whatever reason.

 ::